EVENTS AT THE NY MUSEUM OF JEWISH HERITAGE - IN PERSON SCREENING AND TALKBACK - May 4, 2025 / 2:00 PM ET

 As a writer, executive producer, and actress, her love for dance inspired her to develop “Meet Me at the Barre”, an award-winning streaming web series.
 The series earned the Best Web Series award from the Glendale International Film Festival, NYC International Film Festival, and the LA International Film Festival and appeared in the Film Collective Best of Series and the Phoenix Film Festival.

-Cynthia co-stars in the recently released Something’s More Than One Thing, produced by the Russo Brothers and directed by Jay Alvarez, and on the film circuit in the psychological thriller Protos.
+Cynthia also co-stars in the recently released Something’s More Than One Thing, produced by the Russo Brothers and directed by Jay Alvarez, and in the psychological thriller Protos currently streaming on Amazon.

 Mark wrote his first script in 2007 and since then has written over twenty – off all genres for both television and features.
 His short film, BREATHE (2018) was directed by Mitch Yapko and went to twenty-five film festivals, winning many awards.
 Mark read Mark Dylan Brown's script WATCHING WALTER, and was immediately taken not only by the